Email FacebookTwitterMenu burgerClose thin

 • Establish guardianship for children who are minors

-• Select managers for children’s property
+• Select managers for the children’s property

-This chart compares the abilities of will and living trusts to give you a better idea of how the two options stack up:
+This chart compares the abilities of will and living trusts to give you a better idea of how the two options stack up.

 Living Trusts vs. Wills